Rumpunzel/rpg-thingy/skill-tests.md

   <figcaption>Even a good ol' late-night mugging can be resolved with a single die roll.</figcaption>
 </figure>

-If there is an environmental Trait that would noticeably hinder your effort, then add its rating to the difficulty of the test.
-Only add the rating of **1** environmental Trait to the difficulty.
+If there is an environmental trait that would noticeably hinder your effort, then add its rating to the difficulty of the test.
+Only add the rating of **1** environmental trait to the difficulty.
 When multiple would apply, choose the highest or most relevant.

-If a character or creature opposes your efforts, and they have a Trait that would noticeably hinder your effort, then add its rating to the difficulty of the test.
-Only add the rating of **1** Trait of an opponent to the difficulty.
+If a character or creature opposes your efforts, and they have a trait that would noticeably hinder your effort, then add its rating to the difficulty of the test.
+Only add the rating of **1** trait of an opponent to the difficulty.
 When multiple would apply, choose the highest or most relevant.

-If the difficulty of an uncontested test ever exceeds **3,** consider if a single die roll really is the best way to resolve the situation or if a Conflict might be more appropriate.
+If the difficulty of an uncontested test ever exceeds **3,** consider if a single die roll really is the best way to resolve the situation or if a conflict might be more appropriate.

 ## Powering Through

 When you fail an uncontested test, you may still succeed — at a cost.
 When you power through, you succeed, so you do not mark any **XP.**

-To do so, gain a [Condition](/conditions) with a rating equal to the difference between the test's difficulty and the effort you mustered.
+To do so, gain a [Condition](/conditions-and-resting) with a rating equal to the difference between the test's difficulty and the effort you mustered.
 Name the Condition something appropriate to represent your exhaustion, strain, or injury from powering through.

 # Contests

-When another character, creature, or even multiple not only want to keep you from achieving your goal but have a goal of their own; or when you want to keep them from achieving their goal, the action is resolved in a Contest.
+When another character, creature, or even multiple not only want to keep you from achieving your goal but have a goal of their own; or when you want to keep them from achieving their goal, the action is resolved in a contest.

 <div class="callout">
     <p><strong>Examples of Contests</strong></p>